Honda Turn Signal Not Working Properly

 A faulty turn signal replay could cause several issues, including:

 A faulty turn signal relay often causes most of the problems described above.
-Watch the video in this article to find out how to replace it yourself.
+Watch the video in this article to learn how to replace it yourself.

 Solution

-Replace the turn signal relay located under the dashboard, driver side.
-The relay may have part numbers RY-731 Ridgeline / Pilot, Accord, and Acura MDX.
+Replace the turn signal relay located under the dashboard on the driver’s side.
+The relay may have RY-731 Ridgeline / Pilot, Accord, and Acura MDX part numbers.
 Honda Odyssey may use part number RY717.
 Remove the old relay and check the part number before ordering a new one.

 Replacing the relay is easy and takes about 15 minutes.
 All you need is long nose pliers.